isso-comments/isso/README-notify-syscall.md

 # IMPORTANT: Current Limitations

-## Administration interface

-1. Currently the arguments specified in the cofig file cannot contain a comma.
-This limitation needs to be fixed.
-2. For many choices of programs the mail subject is only configuarable as a program argument.
-However the subject is usually variable.
-Currently there is no way to add variability to a subject line specified in the configuation file.
-A template solution (e.g. `%SUBJECT%` in the argument) could be used to solve this problem.

 ## Implementation

-3. `subprocess.run` might not be available in *Python2*.
-It is available in *Python3*.
-In the case of Python2, *syscall* should not be enabled ion the configuation file, if it even compiles.
+1. `subprocess.run` is not available before *Python 3.5*.
+Certainly not in *Python2*.
+In enviroments where the code will not run it should not be enabled in the configuation file, (if it even compiles).